From Fast Food to Fast Art: Do We Care?

 The rise of “fast art” feels a lot like fast food.
 It’s easy to make.
 It hits certain cravings.
 It looks right.
 But it’s different from the slow, imperfect, unpredictable texture of a live performance.
 And maybe that’s exactly why we’ll see a return to the real.
 Not because AI isn’t good enough, but because people will start to miss the mess of it all.
 The sweat.
 The silence before the chord change.
 The voice cracking on the high note.

 Of course, even those “real” spaces are tangled in tech.
-Auto-tune smoothing out imperfections.
+Live, real-time auto-tune smoothing out imperfections.
 Visuals timed down to the millisecond.
 Backing tracks tucked behind live vocals.
 We’re already half in, half out.
 AI didn’t create the blur.
 It just sharpened the contrast.

 Maybe we need something like the old Parental Advisory stickers.
 Not as a warning, but as context.
 A subtle cue.
-This song was written by a model.
-That performance came from a prompt.
+This song was written with a model.
+That performance was crafted via prompt.
 No shame in it.
 Just a little transparency.
 Maybe it matters.
 Maybe it doesn’t.

 Because when Silas Hart sings about heartbreak, some listeners feel it.
 They connect to the voice.
 They fill in the rest.